yaga-07/DataGen/README.md

 1. Create a new task class in `src/tasks/` inheriting from `BaseTask`.
 2. Implement the `generate_data()` method.
 3. Add prompt templates in `src/prompts/` if needed.
-4. Update `main.py` to use your new task.
+4. Update your `config.yaml` to use your new task.

 ### Adding a New LLM Provider